TOC Home back

 Illustration(s)

 Near the top is a sun face with small rays, and near the bottom a moon face.
-In between are scattered 29 stars each with a label.
+In between are 29 scattered stars, each with a label.

 Text